swfengv/sprint3-1/README.md

-# sprint3
+# Sprint3

-Sprint 3(final sprint and presentation), for CS361.
-Due on December 19th, 2016
+Sprint 3(final sprint and presentation), for CS361.  *Due on December 19th, 2016*